-- (a) in city centre zones, building heights and density of urban form to realise as much development capacity as possible, to maximise benefits of intensification; and - (b) in metropolitan centre zones, building heights and density of a ban form to reflect demand for housing and business use in those locations, and in all cases building heights of at least 6 storeys; and - (c) building heights of least 6 storeys within at least a wa kapple atchment of the following: - (i) existing and planned rapid transit stops - (ii) the edge of city centre zones - (iii) the edge of metropolitan centre zones, and - (d) in all other locations in the ties, urban cavironment, building heights and density of urban form commensurate with the greater of: - the level of access piley by existing or planned active or public transport to a range of community services; or - (ii) relative demand for housing and business use in that location.
+- (a) in city centre zones, building heights and density of urban form to realise as much development capacity as possible, to maximise benefits of intensification; and - (b) in metropolitan centre zones, building heights and density of urban form to reflect demand for housing and business use in those locations, and in all cases building heights of at least 6 storeys; and - (c) building heights of at least 6 storeys within at least a walkable catchment of the following: - (i) existing and planned rapid transit stops - (ii) the edge of city centre zones - (iii) the edge of metropolitan centre zones; and - (d) within and adjacent to neighbourhood centre zones, local centre zones, and town centre zones (or equivalent), building heights and densities of urban form commensurate with the level of commercial activity and community services.

-Policy 4: Regional Licy's atements and district plans applying to tier 1 urban environments modify the relevant by a ling neight or density requirements under Policy 3 only to the extent necessary (as specified in subpart 6) to accommodate a qualifying matter in that area.
+Policy 4: Regional policy statements and district plans applying to tier 1 urban environments modify the relevant building height or density requirements under Policy 3 only to the extent necessary (as specified in subpart 6) to accommodate a qualifying matter in that area.